-To promote health and prevent disease in deaf and hard-of-hearing (D/HOH) populations through community-based participatory research.
+To promote health and prevent disease with populations of Deaf sign language users and people with hearing loss through community-based participatory research.

-- To establish a rich, generalizable evidence base regarding health risks, determinants of health, and effective health promotion interventions in D/HOH populations and assure its dissemination.
+- To establish a rich, generalizable evidence base regarding health risks, determinants of health, and effective health promotion interventions in populations of Deaf sign language users and people with hearing loss and assure its dissemination.

 - To establish the RPRC:NCDHR as a leading health research organization.

 Seeking Deaf persons age 18 and up interested in participating in Deaf Strong Hospital, an all-day activity for first-year medical students at the University of Rochester School of Medicine & Dentistry that will teach them what it feels like to be Deaf in a hearing hospital.

 This is a role-reversal exercise, which means all of the doctors, receptionists, and pharmacists are Deaf and only communicate in ASL.
 The medical students will become patients and will have to learn how to communicate with Deaf doctors and nurses to get the health care they need.
 This fun and exciting event will take place at the University of Rochester Medical Center on August 28, 2015 from 8:30 to 3:30pm.